 ● Modified Comparative Negligence, 50 Percent Rule: You cannot collect damages against the other driver if you are 50% or more at fault for an accident.

 ● Slight vs. Gross Comparative Negligence: You can only collect damages if you are slightly negligent in comparison to the other party.
 These are determined on a case-by-case basis.

 Under the modified comparative negligence system 50% rule, a driver who is 51% responsible for an accident cannot recover damages from a driver who is 49% at fault.
 However, the driver that is 49% at fault can seek damages.

 The slight vs. gross negligence rule, however, does not give drivers a percentage of liability; rather, the court will decide who is grossly negligent and who is slightly negligent.
-For example, if someone is jaywalking then is struck by a vehicle who is speeding, the jaywalker is likely to be found slightly negligent while the speeding driver is going to be grossly negligent for not having control of their vehicle.
+For example, if someone is jaywalking and then is struck by a vehicle that is speeding, the jaywalker is likely to be found slightly negligent while the speeding driver is going to be grossly negligent for not having control of their vehicle.

 If you live in a state that follows the contributory negligence rule, should you even be given 1% of the blame for an accident, you are unable to pursue compensation or seek damages from the other driver or other driver’s insurer.

 Should your state follow the contributory negligence rule in car crashes, you’ll need to speak with your insurance and/or a car accident lawyer to determine what options you have.